Appreciating Life’s Mysteries

 I’ve asked for this opportunity to take a risk.
 I hate to admit it because it makes me fearful to think of making fundamental changes in my life.
 But I also know that when I’ve done this in the past, I have gained so much more than I ever imagined possible.
 It won’t be easy, but as Chaucer wrote, “Nothing ventured, nothing gained.”

-This week, ask yourself, “When was the last time I took a risk?”
+Ask yourself, “When was the last time I took a risk?”
 When did you force yourself out of the comfortable nest you were in to take your first flight?
 How long has it been since you took a completely different approach to how you do your business or launched headlong into a project that you know will confront you with challenges and obstacles along the way?
 Rather than focus on what’s preventing you from taking a risk, how about spending the week identifying something you’d really like to do but have been too afraid to attempt?
 Then take one step toward making it a reality.

 Here are four wonderful quotes about risk-taking that I share with you this week to encourage all of us to take a risk.